jiriferkl/docker-server/README.md

 * intl
 * bcmath

+## Important
+Apache & phpMyAdmin is accessible only on localhost.
+If you have problems with localhost, change config files in config folder. (probably bad IP) The rows are marked with `# RIGHTS!!!` comment.
+You can find your client ip in docker console.
+(Info about blocking access to ip...)

 ## Use
 1. Run **build.sh** (This builds containers.
 You can run it only once.)
 1. Run **up.sh** for start.